tp-link-extender/revival-archive/pages/revivalExample.md

 # Try not to have spaces in the filename

 name: Mercury # Two revivals shouldn't have the same name
+# Date will show as "Not yet published" if omitted
 date: 2023-07-09 01:58 PM # Must be in any valid JS date format
 logo: mercury.svg # Optional, stored in /static/logos/{whatever}
 clients: # Optional, list of client years available